douglasgreen/pagemaker/README.md

 PageMaker, on the other hand, advocates for the disintegration of your application into distinct, intuitively structured pages.
 These pages can be navigated via a menu or a state machine, providing a user navigation experience that is both clear and efficient.
 The majority of the page rendering should be undertaken using direct database queries and PHP templating, reserving JavaScript for on-page animations and utilizing a limited local state that refreshes upon every page load.
 This approach results in a more organized and manageable application design, keeping complexity in check.

+### Why not use REST APIs?
+REST APIs are often misused, employed as a code organization tool when in reality, they're intended as units of network architecture.

+In the past, it was common to build unstructured PHP monoliths.
+Over time, these were swapped out in favor of REST APIs.
+However, a better approach would have been to use namespaces and autoloading, a pair of advanced structural tools provided in newer versions of PHP.

+Before deciding to use REST APIs, it's crucial to weigh their advantages and disadvantages.

+The **benefits** of REST APIs include:

+* **Language Compatibility:** They can be called by a variety of programming languages.
+* **Dynamic Page Interaction:** They can be employed for interactive page features without necessitating a page reload.
+* **Server Load Distribution:** If your server is at capacity, REST APIs can be used to divide services between multiple servers.

+However, the **drawbacks** of REST APIs shouldn't be overlooked:

+* **Performance:** REST APIs operate slower than direct database access.
+* **Code Overhead:** They require additional layers of code for their production and consumption.
+* **Network Delays and Reliability:** Network delays and reliability issues are introduced.
+* **Data Fragmentation:** Your databases can become unnecessarily divided between different servers and APIs.

+These drawbacks can be significant, leading to situations where avoiding a REST API could be more beneficial.
+You might not need a REST API if:

+* **Single Server-side Language Use:** You are only using one server-side programming language, such as PHP.
+* **Modular Structure:** Your objective is to grant your application a modular structure, which can be achieved using namespaces and autoloading.
+* **Versioning:** Your need is for versioning, which can be realized with Composer versioning or content versioning.
+* **Database Lookup:** If your requirement is merely a database lookup for some associated value, a direct SQL join would suffice.
+* **Database Capacity:** If your database is at its limit, the solution is to utilize multiple database hosts rather than multiple service hosts.

+### Why not use virtual machines?
+The prevalent trend of employing virtual machines (VMs) in modern development deserves thoughtful examination.
+Both the overuse of VMs and REST APIs seem to stem from a flawed understanding: the belief that dissecting an architecture into smaller parts automatically simplifies it.
+This, however, isn't necessarily true.

+A well-designed system should be easy to explain, understand, and modify.
+To demonstrate, let's contrast two types of system: a shared development server and a group of VMs.
+Here, we'll assume that the shared server was initially established by the Networking Department and subsequently replaced by VMs.
+These VMs are running 10 unique projects for 10 different developers, coordinated by DevOps, with individual developers also establishing their own VMs.

+* **Shared Development Server:** This system is relatively straightforward to describe, likely running a single PHP version and one or multiple versions of Node, jQuery, or related libraries.
+Its configuration includes a single host and a database server.
+This simplicity in description and maintenance is a key advantage.
+The Networking Department, rather than developers, generally oversees it, adhering to the principle of specialization.

+* **Virtual Machines (VMs):** In contrast, VMs are more complex to describe.
+Given that the 10 developers could each check out multiple VMs, there could be hundreds of unique VM configurations.
+Each one possesses its own PHP, Node, and jQuery version, requiring intricate coordination for the setup and configuration of these distinct environments.
+Additionally, each developer has to manage the setup, operation, and troubleshooting of these VMs—a task previously undertaken by specialists.

+The shift to VMs often leads to a scenario where each individual part is less complex, but the overall system becomes much more intricate.

+Similarly, REST APIs have the same issue.
+Segmenting code into separate REST APIs may make the APIs appear simpler.
+Yet, to fully describe them, you must also account for access credentials, the layers producing and consuming the API, and the network's condition.
+This results in a system that, while comprised of simpler components, becomes more complex and brittle in its entirety.
+Dividing the complexity of a whole project into separate parts doesn't eliminate complexity; it can actually enhance it.

+Generally, it's likely preferable to begin with an organized monolithic architecture, only opting to segment the design for specific reasons, such as exceeding the capacity of a single server.

 ### How is PageMaker different from OOCSS?
 [Object-oriented CSS (OOCSS)](https://github.com/stubbornella/oocss/wiki) is a method of organizing CSS introduced by Nicole Sullivan in 2009.
 According to Sullivan's design, a CSS object is comprised of:
 * HTML nodes in the DOM